 If you are thinking about expanding your business or incorporating a company in Uruguay, you should be aware of the multiple legal entities in Uruguay to choose from.

-Uruguay´s economy is one of the fastest growing in Latin America and the region becoming an attractive business destination for many foreign investors.
-See below some quick facts about the Uruguian economy:
+Uruguay is one of the fastest-growing economies in Latin America and is considered to be one of the most attractive business destinations for foreign investors.

 - Limited Liability Companies for Duty-Free Zones (Sociedades de Zona Franca – SAU)